manan-gup/jtk-cycle-container/README.md

 Download and install Docker for Desktop from [here](https://www.docker.com/get-started/).
 After installation open Powershell or bash/zsh and run `docker version`.
 If you get a version number for client and server you are good to go.

 ### Step 2
-Run `docker run -it <put package here>` in Powershell/bash/zsh.
+Run `docker run -it manan17/jtk-cycle-container:main` in Powershell/bash/zsh.
 This should start your container and present to you the bash commandline from within it.
 This container has the the code from the [alanlhutchison/empirical-JTK_CYCLE-with-asymmetry](https://github.com/alanlhutchison/empirical-JTK_CYCLE-with-asymmetry) repository copied at `/home/empirical-JTK_CYCLE-with-asymmetry` with the cython code already compiled.

 ### Step 3
 To test that the environment is setup correctly, run